anthony2025/roses-daycare/README.md

 ## Technologies
 <div id='technologies'/>

-* [React] and [react-router] allow us to code in components, which forces us towards code reusability and design consistency.
+* [React] and [React-Router] allow us to code in components, which forces us towards code reusability and design consistency.
 * [Redux] plus some help from Local Storage let us hydrate and cache the page with updated content.
 * [Firebase] and [Zapier] gives us serverless backend solutions.
 Firebase is used as a very minimal CMS until a more complex solution is needed, as well as for SPA hosting.
 We use Zapier with a webhook to notify us via email when a new question arrives.
 * [Styled-Components] and [Native CSS Variables] gives us local scoped css, easy theming, conditional styling, and all the power of a **CSS-in-JS** solution.